 Wollongong City Council currently has approximately 10 generic event approvals applying to several parks across the city.
-As part of Council's Events Strategy, several new sites are proposed to be added.
-The subject application forms part of a suite of applications lodged by Council's Events Teams to include additional sites and to modify existing Generic Event Approvals.
+As part of Council's Events Strategy, a number of new sites are proposed to be added.
+The subject Development Application is one of a number of applications lodged by Council's Events Teams, for new sites.

 Council's Events Team receives all enquiries from the public relating to holding major events on public land.
-For sites with an existing generic event approval, an Event Licence is issued by the Events Team which ensures the event is consistent with the conditions of consent on the applicable Development Consent and any other legislative requirements, such as leases and licences under the Crown Lands Act or Local Government Act and activity approvals.
+For sites with an existing generic event approval, an Event Licence is issued by the Events Team which ensures the event is consistent with the conditions of consent on the applicable DA, and any other legislative requirements, such as leases and licences under the Crown Lands Act or Local Government Act and activity approvals.
 If there is no Generic Event Development Consent applying the site, Event Holders must apply separately to Council for Development Approval, Activity Approval (Sec 68 of LG Act) and a lease/licence prior to the event.

-Generic Event Approvals aim to simplify the process for Event Holders to carry out compliant, well managed and safe events.
+Generic Event Approvals aim to simplify the process for Event Holders to carry out compliant, well managed and safe events, and ensure event requirements are more consistent across the LGA.